lachlandeer/deprecated-lachlandeer.github.io-src/content/home/about.md

 # About Me

+In Summer 2019, I will join the Marketing Group at Booth School of Business as a Post-Doctoral Fellow.
-I am a PhD Candidate at the Department of Economics at the University of Zurich.
+I recently completed my PhD in Economics at the University of Zurich.

-My research interests lie in empirical industrial organization and quantitative marketing.
+My research interests lie in quantitative marketing.

-You can find a pdf version of my CV [here](files/lachlandeer-cv.pdf).
-Alternatively, you can view a [visual summary](img/visual-cv-deer.png).
+Current research leverages tools from Machine Learning and Natural Language Processing, integrating their outputs into structural models of decision making to understand:

+* The impact of social media content on consumer demand for new products
+* How the structure of online networks influence the spread of information, ultimately influencing opinion & decision making

+<strong style="color: red;">I'm on the job market</strong>.
+I will be available for interviews at the AMA Summer Academic Meeting in Chicago from August 8 - 11.

+* My CV can be downloaded [here](files/lachlandeer-cv.pdf).
+* [Download](files/lachlandeer-cv.pdf) my Job Market Paper, "The Impact of Twitter on New Product Performance".